Julia Vorholt

-Julia A. Vorholt (born September 15, 1969) is a full professor of microbiology at ETH Zurich and an elected member of the German Academy of Sciences Leopoldina.
+Julia A. Vorholt (born September 15, 1969) is a German microbiologist who is a full professor of microbiology at ETH Zurich and an elected member of the German Academy of Sciences Leopoldina.

 Biography

 She earned her PhD in 1997 under professor Rudolf K. Thauer at the Max Planck Institute for Terrestrial Microbiology, for which she was awarded the Otto Hahn Medal, and is a German national residing in Switzerland.
 Following her Ph.D., she was a postdoctoral researcher with Mary Lidstrom at the University of Washington.

 She is a member of the European Academy of Microbiology (EAM).

 Research

 Current projects of the Vorholt lab at ETH Zurich include: